Jeremy Pena Player Props: Astros vs. Brewers

 Jeremy Pena At The Plate

-- Pena has reached base via a hit in 29 games this year (of 46 played), and had multiple hits in 12 of those games.
+- Pena has picked up a hit in 63.8% of his 47 games this season, with at least two hits in 27.7% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.